JHSIV/IMGD4000/README.md

 Course Projects for IMGD 4000, a class offered at Worcester Polytechnic Institute

 ## Project: Boids
-I implemented a simple game incorporating a boids agent-based simulation in Unreal Engine using a C++-based approach.
+I implemented a simple game incorporating an agent-based simulation in Unreal Engine using a C++-based approach.

 The objective of this game is to free all of the Boids as quickly as possible.
 Moving your Boids nearby the cages (cubes) will lower its health, with each nearby Boid doing a point of damage.
 When a cage's health is depleted, it breaks and releases more Boids that get added to your flock.
 Once all of the boids have been freed, the timer stops and the game ends.